colinmichaellynch/Optimal-Threshold-Distributions/README.md

 ## Results

 * Normal and caste distributions produce the most realistic levels of divison of labor.
+In the following figure, x shows the distribution types, y is the division of labor index of a simulation for a unique parameter combination, and the orange lines show the range of division of labor indeces in real social insects.

 ![](/Images/dol.png)

-* Only a normal distribution of thresholds produces right-tailed distributions like those of real social insects (which follow exponential and gamma distributions).
-Other distribution types produce more normal-looking distributions.
+* Only a normal distribution of thresholds produces right-tailed distributions like those of real social insects (which follow exponential and gamma distributions, the kurtosis level of these distributions is represented by the top orange line in the following figure).
+Other distribution types produce more normal-looking distributions (the bottom orange line).

 ![](/Images/activity.png)

 * Normal and elite distributions predict a significant and positive relationship between colony size and division of labor.

 * All distribution types perform as well as the genetic algorithm-designed distribution in terms of most performance metrics.
 The one exception is that the GA distribution allowed the simulation to reach equilibrium sooner than the natural distributions.
+In the following figure, we show the rank of each algorithm in terms of accomplishing some colony-level goal, represented on the x-axis.

 ![](/Images/ranks.png)